 Excited as they were with the new sounds they were laying down, the band never anticipated the enthusiasm which critics and fans alike found for their music.
 Within the first year of playing private, corporate and local venues 5 star reviews were rolling in.

-'What it comes down to for us,' remarks Dan, "Is that we really love what we're doing, and we've brought a lot of people something they really enjoy.'
+'What it comes down to for us,' remarks Janet, "Is that we really love what we're doing, and we've brought a lot of people something they really enjoy.'
 'Exactly,' agrees Duane, 'Even without all the success, we've met so many people who say "this is the kind of music I love, why is nobody else playing it?"
 Otis sums it up quite simply, “we wouldn't want to do anything else.”